Xeronaus/Cedaruke/README.md

 # Cedaruke
-Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into the planets of Cedaruke.
+Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into the Arion system.
+The mod is designed to introduce more exciting campaign experiences with unique planets and missions.

 # Explanation
-Cedaruke is a Mindustry Java mod about conquering the planets of Cetadustry.

 ### Arion System
 The mod added a new star system called the Arion system, this serves as the main setting for the campaign.